ibm-cloud-docs/activity-tracker/adoption.md

 **Enable collection of COS management and data events on the bucket that you use to archive data from a LogDNA instance.
 Use these events to monitor activity in your COS bucket.**
 {: tip}

 In {{site.data.keyword.at_full}}, you can define views, dashboard, and screens to monitor COS management and data events.
 You can also configure alerts on views to notify you when a specific condition occurs.
-On a view, you can configure an email alert, a Slack alert, a PagerDuty alert, or any combination of the above.
+On a view, you can configure an email alert, a Slack alert, a PagerDuty alert, or any combination of these.
 For more information, see [Creating custom views](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-views) and [Managing alerts](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-alerts).

 For example, you can define a view that reports when an object is archived in a bucket.
 On that view, you can configure an email alert to notify you when an object has been archived.
 You might have compliance requirements that require you to control who accesses data that is archived.
 You can define a view that reports access to a bucket, and define an alert to notify you when that happens.